MattiaPispisa/file_uploader/en_file_uploader/README.md

 **If you're looking for a library to handle logging in your project, you can check out another library I created: [en_logger](https://pub.dev/packages/en_logger).**

+### File

+File are handled with the `XFile` class from the [cross_file](https://pub.dev/packages/cross_file) package.
+This abstraction allow the library to be used across multiple platforms.

 ## How to use

 Create a `FileUploadController` by passing a concrete implementation of `FileUploadHandler`, `ChunkedFileUploadHandler`, or `RestorableChunkedFileUploadHandler` as the handler.